 We collect personal information about attendees, participants, speakers, chairpersons as well as other business contacts of the sponsors or endorsers of the Events as part of the development of other initiatives, conferences, or our mission.

-We obtain this information directly from you, from third parties, or from publicly available sources.
+We obtain this information directly from you, from third parties (such as our affiliates, sponsors, IT providers, vendors and service providers), or from publicly available sources.

 We may use your personal information to maintain and develop our relationship with you, identify services you may be interested in, pursue certain mission development initiatives, send you publications and marketing communications, and invite you to other Events.